 Each year the Trustees consider Response Organisation's exposure to the risk of any significant loss of income or unforeseen cost.
 The nature of our contracts means that any major change would require at least six months' notice which would enable us to put in place additional funding if it should be needed.
-Also, the nature of the work that we do means that the risk of major unforeseen expenditure is remote.
-However, we consider it prudent to maintain the amount we hold as free reserves at six weeks' budgeted income to enable us to weather any short term delays in contract payments.
+Also, the nature of the work that we do means that the risk of major unforeseen expenditure is remote However, we consider it prudent to maintain the amount we hold as free reserves at one month's budgeted income, (previously six weeks) to enable us to weather any short term delays in contract payments.